yogsototh/yblog/multi/blog/Holy-Haskell-Starter.md

 #### Unit Testing with HUnit

+It is generally said to test we should use unit testing for code in IO and QuickCheck or SmallCheck for pure code.

-An example code can be found in `test/HolyProject/Swallow/Test.hs`:
+A unit test example on pure code is in the file `test/HolyProject/Swallow/Test.hs`:

 ``` haskell
 module HolyProject.Swallow.Test